gee-community/ee-js-to-python-syntax/README.md

 # ee-js-to-python-syntax
 Simplistic conversion of earthengine JavaScript to Python syntax.

-Preliminary proof of concept for a package that enables easy conversion of earth engine JavaScript examples to Python syntax.
+**Very** preliminary proof of concept for a package that enables easy conversion of earth engine JavaScript examples to Python syntax.

 Potentially [jiphy](https://github.com/timothycrosley/jiphy) is usful, although